History of the England national football team: Hodgson and Allardyce, 2012–16: More tournament humiliation

-Allardyce, 2016: Gone in 67 days

 A little under a month after the European Championship defeat, the FA appointed Sunderland's manager Sam Allardyce as the new manager of the national side.
 Allardyce's first match for England was a 2018 World Cup qualifying match in Slovakia.
 England laboured to a 1–0 win in Trnava, with Adam Lallana scoring in stoppage time.

 Shortly before the next round of qualifying matches, The Daily Telegraph broke a story of Allardyce appearing to meet a group of Asian businessmen, who were later revealed to be undercover journalists working for the newspaper.
 The meeting seemed to show Allardyce explaining how to "get around" breaking football transfer policies and apparently mocking Hodgson, the England players and the Duke of Cambridge.
 Allardyce apologised for his misconduct, but the FA sacked him on those grounds.
 His tenure of 67 days is the shortest for a permanent manager in England's history.

-Southgate, 2016–: Revival and new young talent
+Revival under Gareth Southgate, 2016–2024

+2018 World Cup

-The same day, 27 September 2016, Gareth Southgate left his role as the manager of the England under-21 team and was put in temporary charge of the national team.
-On 30 November, he was appointed as permanent England manager on a four-year contract.
-Under Southgate, England finished first in their World Cup qualifying group with eight wins and two draws, scoring 18 goals and conceding just three.
+On the same day as Allardyce departed, Gareth Southgate left his role as the manager of the England under-21 team and was put in temporary charge of the national team.
+On 30 November, he was appointed on a four-year contract.
+England finished first in their World Cup qualifying group with eight wins and two draws, scoring 18 goals and conceding just three.

 At the World Cup, England were drawn in a group with Belgium, Tunisia and Panama.
 They began by beating Tunisia 2–1, with two goals from their captain Harry Kane, including a stoppage-time winner.
 They then hammered Panama 6–1, England's largest win at a World Cup or European Championships, with two goals from John Stones, a hat-trick from Kane and one from Jesse Lingard.
 With qualification already guaranteed, England lost 1–0 to Belgium and finished second in the group.

 England played Colombia in the second round.
 They led 1–0 through a penalty from Kane before conceding a stoppage-time equaliser, and after extra-time won 4–3 on penalties, with Dier scoring the winning kick.
 It was England's first penalty shoot-out win at the World Cup.
 England beat Sweden 2–0 in the quarter-finals, with goals from Harry Maguire and Dele Alli, to reach the World Cup semi-finals for the first time since 1990.
-England played Croatia in the semi-finals on 11 July.
-They lost 2–1 despite taking the lead through an early free-kick from Kieran Trippier and dominating the first half.
-A goal from Ivan Perišić in the 68th minute sent the match into extra-time, and Mario Mandžukić scored the winning goal to take Croatia to their first final.
+They lost 2–1 after extra time in the semi-finals to Croatia, despite taking the lead through an early free-kick from Kieran Trippier and dominating the first half.
+A goal from Ivan Perišić in the 68th minute sent the match into extra time, and Mario Mandžukić scored the winning goal to take Croatia to their first final.
 England played Belgium again in the third place play-off, and lost 2–0 to finish fourth.
-Harry Kane won the golden boot for the tournament with six goals.
+Kane won the Golden Boot for the tournament with six goals.